-5.7.1.1.6 Filters
+5.7.1.1.5 Filters

 The Filters panel allows you to define filter criteria (WHERE clause).
-Similarly to the select area, filters are structured as a table: here rows contain filters, while columns represent the elements of the filter.
+Filters are structured as a table: here rows contain filters, while columns represent the elements of the filter.
+Filters panel can be opened in three ways: - In smart view clicking on Filter icon on the field in entity - In smart view clicking on filter icon on the alredy added field in the query - In advance view clicking on three dots and Filters item

-There are three ways to create a filter: